 - Poor motivation

-While stress and circumstances play a role, there is scientific evidence that the loss of hormones, due to aging, largely contributes to these issues.
+While stress and circumstances play a role in affecting our mood, there is scientific evidence that the loss of hormones, due to aging, largely contributes to these issues.

 Testosterone deficiency has been linked to mood swings and depression in men: